garrandall/popular-music-data/tracks/-want-you--back-in-my-life-again-carpenters.md

 There was a time I thought I had it made
 But I didn't see the price I had paid
-And the price gets higher ev'ry day
+And the price gets higher every day
 And all I can say is

 You're the only one who knows my heart